unicode-org/icu/docs/userguide/icu4c/index.md

 3. Modify `<ICU>/source/configure.in` to properly set your **platform** C Macro define.
 4. Run [autoconf](http://www.gnu.org/software/autoconf/) in `<ICU>/source/` without any options.
 The autoconf tool is standard on most Linux systems.
 5. If you have any optimization options that you want to normally use, you can modify `<ICU>/source/runConfigureICU` to specify those options for your platform.
 6. Build and test ICU on your platform.
 It is very important that you run the tests.
-If you don't run the tests, there is no guarentee that you have properly ported ICU.
+If you don't run the tests, there is no guarantee that you have properly ported ICU.

 ### Platform Dependent Implementations